 You might also like to try couchsurfing.org- this will cut you cost down yet again and can be a great experience.

 Anyway, have a great trip!
 I'm sure you'll enjoy yourself.

 Just send me a message if you have any more questions!

 Best, almost 7 years ago

 What Alexei is saying is right.
 If does not include your air expenses then you can easily manage it.
 You should experience Mitfahren.
 It comes cheap and fits in your pocket.
 It's an experience of a lifetime.
 Places you must visit in Germany : Berlin (http://wikitravel.org/en/Berlin), Regensburg (http://www.joguru.com/regensburg-germany/) & Bavaria (www.bavaria.com/).
 Take a boat tour.
-Enjoy local food & visit brewery. over 5 years ago
+Enjoy local food & visit brewery. almost 7 years ago

 Yeah give it a go, you won't regret it- I'm sure :).

 I think that's the best way to go about things, I make the mistake of trying to plan out the months to come all to often- just set myself up for disappointment really ^-^.

 If you have any more questions just hit me up, furthermore, if you're in Rheinland pfalz you might want to visit us here in Odernheim.
 Here's the website of my FOEJ placement http://bannmuehle.de/